999dulgi/sts2decktracker/README.md

 ### Make DLL

 1. Open the terminal and goto project directory
-2. Enter `donet build`
+2. Enter `dotnet build`
-4. DLL file will be in sts2 mod folder.
-Or copy the generated DLL in the .godot/mono/temp/bin/Debug/sts2decktracker.dll
+3. DLL file will be in sts2 mod folder.
+Or copy the generated DLL in the `.godot/mono/temp/bin/Debug/sts2decktracker.dll`